VTS Volatility Trend Strategy crushed it in 2022 (Short Volatility)Jan 01, 2023

 Great return with nearly no drawdown

-However, the stat I am most proud of is the strategy only suffered a maximum monthly drawdown of 0.75%.
+However, the stat I am most proud of is the strategy only suffered a maximum monthly drawdown of less than 2%.
 Basically, smooth sailing the entire year through all manner of different market conditions.
 The overall market had fast crashes, quick recoveries, strong reversals, volatility spikes, volatility Crush, and everything in-between.
 Yet the Volatility Trend Strategy was perfectly stable.

 For comparison, the standard "Buy & Hold" diversified portfolio many people compare to is comprised of a mix of stocks bonds and gold depending on the investors risk tolerance.
 Here's how they each performed year to date in 2022.